apexskier/camlittle.com/content/posts/2020-10-11-react-and-typescript/index.md

 export function BarButton(props: ButtonProps) {}
 ```

 This is a pattern I used commonly in the past.
-I now avoid it, because it increases coupling and information leaking.
+I now avoid it because it increases coupling and information leaking.
 If `FooButton` doesn't need a property from `ButtonProps`, you can't remove it without affecting `BarButton`.
 If `BarButton` needs a new property, you can't hide it from `FooButton` and it's required everywhere `FooButton` is used.

 Sharing interfaces is especially attractive to those coming from an object-oriented world.
-I advise trying to avoid habitually using inheritance and conformance and instead focusing on "[the _shape_ that values have](https://www.typescriptlang.org/docs/handbook/interfaces.html)".
+I advise trying to avoid habitually using inheritance and conformance and instead focus on "[the _shape_ that values have](https://www.typescriptlang.org/docs/handbook/interfaces.html)."

 Instead, **each component should own its own properties**.
 This results in more explicitness and increases flexibility at the minor cost of duplicated code.